ayoubridouani/maroc_telecom/README.md

-hello everyone ..
+hello everyone

-you have all permission to use my project :)
+you have all permission to use this project

 Description:

 this project based on java swing + database jdbc + smtp + technique MVC

 I add the pdf file that explains the exercise

-First in your project (Build Patch -> Add External Archives -> ...). after this change the directory of all images in the code and config your database with file "config.sql" insert all column in database and run the project :)
+First in your project (Build Patch -> Add External Archives -> ...). after this change the directory of all images in the code and config your database with file "config.sql" insert all column in database and run the project

 I include for the project: